NDE-Linux/NDE-Source/README.md

 - Square (This button is used to make app windows to fullscreen mode in NDE.)

 *Note: The "sample.c" file has been created to test what a sample window manager for NDE could be, you can also use it to get inspiration for the official NDE window manager code.*

+Because we have insufficent resources to develop our own Window Manager system for NDE, we have decided to use GNOME's Mutter Window Manager system for the time being.